scala-ide/scala-refactoring/README.md

 Make sure to
 [switch to DebugTracing](src/main/scala/scala/tools/refactoring/common/package.scala)
 when debugging the library.
-Sometimes it useful to redirect tracing output to a file.
+Sometimes it is useful to redirect tracing output to a file.
 This can be done by setting the system property `scala.refactoring.traceFile`.